btwonion/konfig/README.md

 # konfig

-> Library for saving, loading and migrating configs and, in the future, useful extensions and helpers for Minecaft modding in Fabric environments.
+> Library for saving, loading and migrating configs

 ## Implementing
-This implementation uses utility of the fabric-loom gradle plugin, so make sure you have it added to your build.
-Keep in mind to replace `VERSION` with the suitable version for you.
-It can be found on the releases tab.
+Replace `VERSION` with the latest available version.

 `build.gradle.kts`
 ```kotlin